- Spouse, Unmarried Child (under 21) & Parent of a U.S. Citizen

 You are required to bring all of the documents applicable to you to the Embassy on the day of the interview.
-The failure to do so may result in your application being denied.
+You must click each section for detailed information regarding documents required.
+The failure to bring the correct documents to your interview may result in your application being denied.

 - If your birth certificate is unavailable you should obtain a certified statement from the appropriate government authority stating the reason why the record is not available.
 With the certified statement you must obtain secondary evidence.
 For example:

 - An affidavit from a close relative, preferably the applicant’s mother, stating the date and place of birth, both parent’s names, and the mother’s maiden name.

 - An adoption decree for an adopted child; or

 - A baptismal certificate that contains the date and place of birth and both parent’s names providing the baptism took place shortly after birth.

 Adoption Certificate (if applicable)

 The original or a certified copy of your adoption certificate will be required.
 The certificate must show date and place of adoption, along with the names of the adoptive parents.
 This certificate must be issued by a public authority and show that a public record exists of the adoption.